lsst-dm/dmtn-175/index.rst

 - a call to the method that corresponds directly to the subcommand;
 - a call to `Campaign.save` to write the updated campaign to disk.

-Because most parameters are common to multiple methods/subcommands, these are described in detail later in :ref:`opts`, using command-line option syntax instead of method parameter syntax to flesh out the command-line interface further.
+Because most parameters are common to multiple methods/subcommands, these are described in detail later in :ref:`sec-opts`, using command-line option syntax instead of method parameter syntax to flesh out the command-line interface further.
+Keyword argument names are just the long option names with ``-`` replaced by ``_``.

 .. py:class:: Campaign